GhoCentric/ghost-engine/docs/architecture.md

 - Prohibition of undefined variables
 - Separation of reasoning state from language generation

-If information is not present in state, it is not expressed.
+If information is not present in state, it cannot be asserted.

 ---